OCHA-DAP/hdx-python-api/README.md

 ## Breaking Changes

+From 5.3.0, only supports Python 3.6 and above

 From 5.0.1, Dataset functions get_location_iso3s and get_location_names replace get_location

 From 4.8.3, some date functions in Dataset have been deprecated: get_dataset_date_type, get_dataset_date_as_datetime,